nzkj/dotfiles/README.md

 - **Windows**: First window for Neovim, the rest are for any normal terminal stuff.
 - **Panes**: Not used all that much, as I typically create another window.

-While terminal multiplexing is amazing, having persistent sessions is crucial for me.
-Once I've created a TMUX session, I can attach to it from my laptop (or any other machine) through ssh, or my Linux machine, and pick up where I left off.
+Terminal multiplexing is amazing and having persistent sessions is crucial for me.
+Once I've created a TMUX session, I can attach to it from my laptop (or any other machine) through ssh, which is really convenient when working remotely.
 Paired with Neovim, it makes working in the terminal seamless.

 ### Zoxide